gigachad80/V.O.L.T.A.S/README.md

 ### 🙃 Why I Created This

-I was deep into studying **Memory Forensics** (learning about VAD trees, PTEs, and Rootkits).
+I was into studying **Memory Forensics** (learning about VAD trees, PTEs, and Rootkits).
 I realized that while the *concepts* are fascinating, the *process* is painful.

 I found myself typing the same 50-character commands over and over again.
 I looked at the **SANS Cheat Sheet** and thought: *"Why isn't there a tool that just follows this PDF automatically?"*